Matt Craven: Personal life

-Craven has been married for the past 25 years to Sally Sutton, the makeup artist whom he met on the set of K2.
+Since 1992 Craven has been married to Sally Sutton, the makeup artist whom he met on the set of K2.
 They have two children, Nicholas and Josephine.

-Craven is a strong supporter of "One Heart Source" an organisation designed to empower at risk children through education in Africa.
+Craven is a strong supporter of One Heart Source an organisation designed to empower at risk children through education in Africa.
 He is an avid golfer.
 In his spare time, he enjoys gardening, cooking and woodworking.
 He worked as a doorman for the nightclub the Bitter End and is a lifelong fan of the Toronto Maple Leafs.